Optimal Seasons to Explore

 Visitor Visa Details

-If your nationality does not qualify for visa-exempt entry or an e-visa, or if you plan to stay longer than the visa-exempt period, you will need a visitor visa.
+If your nationality does not qualify for visa-exempt entry or an e-visa, or if you plan to stay longer than the visa-exempt period, you must have a visitor visa.
 Apply for this visa at a Taiwan overseas mission (an embassy, consulate, or representative office) in your home country or country of residence.

 Application Advice